marcotf-git/udacity-neighborhood-map-project/README.md

 **Getting coordinates of an location**: Well, just create a marker, select it and click in the address box for `Zoom`.
 It will copy the address and also the geo-coordinates.

 **Searching for new places**: You can search for places based upon their activities, as restaurants, movie theaters, bars, etc..
-Just enter the type of the place at the box below the `Search for nearby new places` and click `Go` button.
+Just enter the type of the place at the box below the `Search for nearby new places` and select the place type from the list box.
 It will query for places and show them on the map, with icons.
+If you don't select from the box list, you can type the text and click the `Go` button for a searching without the help of the searching list box.

-**Creating a marker for the new place**: If you click on an icon of a nearby place, like a restaurant, for example, you will see a window showing information from `Google Places`, and also in that window will have a button for automatically creating a marker for that place.
-After creating a marker for that place, this will be your personalized marker that will automatically have all the place information.
+**Querying more information for the new place**: If you click on an icon of a nearby place, like a restaurant, for example, you will see a window showing information from `Google Places`, `Google Street View`, or `Wikipedia`, according to the option selected by user in `option box`, that can be selected below the `Explore your places list with`.

-**Querying more information for the new place**: You will have your recently created marker, and also the icon marker for the new place.
-Just go to the text box of the `Search for nearby places` and clear the text.
-All the icons for the queried places will clear.
-Now, you will see only your place marker in that place that you recently marked.
-Just select the marker (it will turn 🔴), and see the information window, based upon your choice of the providers that can be selected below the `Explore your places list with`.
+**Marking a nearby place (favorite it)**: If you would like to turn that nearby searched place one of your favorite places list, just click the `Mark a nearby place` button, in the `options box`, and you will create a marker for that place.
+This will be your personalized marker which will automatically link to the place information.
+It will be shown in your places list, and will be saved together.

 **Editing your marker title**: Select the marker and click on the `Edit Title` button.
 Enter the new title in the window that will open.

-**Showing places that can likely be achieved in the time period**: You can choose the time period and the transport mode to achieve a place (marker) or a new searched places (icon) starting from a selected marker or address.
-Just select a marker (will be the place of origin), click on the address box below the `Show ⚪Markers ⚪Nearby places` title, choose the time and transport mode, and click `Go`.
+**Showing routes to places**: You can choose the time period and the transport mode to achieve a place (🔵 marker) or a nearby searched places (transparent icons) starting from a selected marker, address, or even a nearby place.
+Just select a marker or a nearby place (will be the place of origin), click on the address box below the `Show ⚪Markers ⚪Nearby places` title to set the origin address, choose the time and transport mode, select the destination in the `Show ⚪Markers ⚪Nearby places`, and click `Go`.
 It will open an little information box for each marker or new places that are in the range.
-If you click on the `View Route` button, it will show the route! 😮 To return to the last state, click on the `Clear Routes` button on the `options box`.
+If you click on the `View Route` button, it will show the route! 😮
+To return to the last state, click on the `Clear Routes` button on the `options box`.
 Now, the screen will return to that point with the little information windows chosen.
-You can view route for another place, or just deselect the marker (the place of origin) for clearing the information windows.
-If with the marker unselected, you click on the address box, it will also clear.
+You can view route for another place, or just deselect the marker or icon (the place of origin) for clearing the information windows.
+If with the marker or icon unselected, you click on the address box, the address box will also clear.

 **Saving in an external database**: First, sign up to create an account, using your email and a password that you must create exclusively for the app.
 Just enter the email and password and click `Sign up` button.
 If it succeeds in login you in, it will show a `Logged` word in the `option box`, near the new `Logout` button.
 When you are logged, just click the `Save` button to save!
 And the `Load` to restore your places saved!
 This will contact the **Firebase** external database for the operations.